ThrillStays

 • Base layer: Merino wool top and bottom (Smartwool or Icebreaker).
 Merino regulates temperature, wicks moisture, and does not smell after multiple days of wear.

 • Mid layer: Down or synthetic puffy jacket.
-I prefer the Patagonia Nano Puff for its versatility and packability.
+The Patagonia Nano Puff works for versatility and packability.

 • Outer layer: Waterproof and windproof shell.
 Gore-Tex is the standard.
 For extreme cold (Svalbard, Antarctica), add an expedition-weight down parka.

 • Extremities: Insulated waterproof gloves plus liner gloves for camera operation.
-Balaclava or buff for face protection.
-Warm hat that covers ears.
+Balaclava or buff for face.
+Warm hat covering ears.
 Two pairs of warm socks per day.

 Camera Gear for Cold-Weather Wildlife

-• Extra batteries: Cold drains batteries 30 to 50 percent faster.
-Carry four to six batteries and keep spares warm in inside pockets.
+• Extra batteries: Cold drains batteries 30–50 percent faster.
+Carry 4–6 batteries and keep spares warm in inside pockets.

 • Lens selection: A 100–400mm zoom covers most safari situations.
 Add a 1.4x teleconverter for extra reach with penguins or distant wolves.